Randy Arozarena Preview, Player Props: Rays vs. Rockies

 Rockies Pitching Rankings

-- The Rockies have a 5.57 team ERA that ranks 29th across all league pitching staffs.
+- The Rockies' 5.57 team ERA ranks 29th among all league pitching staffs.

-- Rockies pitchers combine to surrender 178 total home runs at a rate of 1.4 per game (third-most in the league).
+- Rockies pitchers combine to allow 180 total home runs at a clip of 1.4 per game (third-most in baseball).

-- Gomber goes for his 10th win when he gets the start for the Rockies, his 26th of the season.
-He is 9-9 with a 5.52 ERA and 82 strikeouts in 130 1/3 innings pitched.
+- Lambert gets the start for the Rockies, his eighth of the season.
+He is 3-4 with a 5.02 ERA and 56 strikeouts in 66 1/3 innings pitched.

-- In his last outing on Wednesday against the Arizona Diamondbacks, the left-hander tossed 5 1/3 innings, allowing six earned runs while surrendering seven hits.
+- In his most recent appearance on Saturday against the Chicago White Sox, the right-hander tossed seven innings, allowing one earned run while surrendering four hits.

+- In 21 games this season, the 26-year-old has a 5.02 ERA and 7.6 strikeouts per nine innings, while allowing a batting average of .261 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.